 Chambers has a rich history of winning awards in our specialist areas as well as individuals being recognised for excellence.
 Most recently, John Hendy QC was awarded the prestigious Lifetime Achievement Award at the UK Chambers Bar Awards 2018.
 Stuart Brittenden was named The Legal 500 UK Employment Junior of the Year 2018.

-EWCA Civ 499, Court of Appeal - John Hendy QC
+EWCA Civ 499, Court of Appeal - Lord Hendy QC

 John Hendy QC leads a legal team which successfully persuades the Court of Appeal that, under the Factories Acts, an employer’s duty to protect workers against hearing loss caused by lower noise levels ought to have been complied with from 1978, which is about 12 years before what has previously been understood to be the case.